marcel0096/bachelor-thesis/thesis-structure.md

 - everything that can be optimized but was too much for this thesis
 - e.g. not only use vCPUs as metric, but also other stats like memory and network
+- make migration costs not constant, but rather dependent on the instance type (large or small)
+- reconsider whether it makes sense or not to apply amdahl seperately between base and fluct

 ## Conclusion